oschrenk/notes/scotland.md

 # Scotland #

 Plan your trip even if you are off season.
-Many hostels bb might be closed or not reachable
+Many hostels be might be closed or not reachable

 ## Arrival/Departure ##